AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-a-program.md

 product-area: projects
 keywords: share,program,permissions
 navigation-topic: grant-and-request-access-to-objects
-title: Share a program in Adobe Workfront
+title: Share a program
 description: Your Adobe Workfront administrator can grant you access to view or edit programs when assigning your access level.
 You must have a Plan license to have access to edit a program.
 For more information, see Grant access to programs.
 ---

-# Share a program in&nbsp;Adobe Workfront
+# Share a program

 Your Adobe Workfront administrator can grant you access to view or edit programs when assigning your access level.
 You must have a Plan license to have access to edit a program.
 For more information, see [Grant access to programs](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-programs.md).